sarvagnakadiya/textCopyHelper-extention/README.md

-How to add this extention
+# How to add this extention
-clone the repo

 ### step 1
+clone this repo
 ```shell
 git clone https://github.com/sarvagnakadiya/textCopyHelper-extention.git
 ```